 33700.
 Present and Paleoclimatology.
 PQ: Consent of instructor.
-A review of the Earth's present atmospheric and oceanic circulation and an examination of the possibilities of reconstructing climates of the geologic past are covered.
-A. Ziegler.
+This course reviews the Earth's present atmospheric and oceanic circulation and examines the possibilities of reconstructing climates of the geologic past.
 Autumn.

 36800.
 Radar Meteorology.
 PQ: Consent of instructor.
 This course covers principles of pulsed microwave radar (coherent and incoherent), scattering and extinction of electromagnetic waves by hydrometeors, effects of polarization on extinction and scattering, theory of the Doppler spectrum, and use of radar for meteorological observations.
 R. Srivastava.
 Winter.